cohensimpson/gendernet_PhilTransB/README.md

 ## Executables & Packages
-In addition to the R scripts, we have also included in the repository the installation files for the version of R that we have used and the version of the two R packages integral to our analyses — i.e, the packages "RSiena" (https://github.com/snlab-nl/rsiena/wiki) and "groundhog" (https://groundhogr.com).

-The version of R used for our analyses is for Apple Silicon (i.e., the ARM/M1 Chip) and you may need the corresponding version of R for Intel CPUs instead.
-Also, you may need to first install GCC (https://formulae.brew.sh/formula/gcc) — i.e., the GNU Compiler Collection — before attempting to install RSiena from source.
-See the list of loaded packages at the very beginning of the R scripts for other short notes on dependencies that you may need to address.
+In addition to the R scripts, we have also included in the repository the installation files for the version of the two R packages integral to our analyses — i.e, the packages "RSiena" (https://github.com/snlab-nl/rsiena/wiki) and "groundhog" (https://groundhogr.com).
+Note that you may need to first install GCC (https://formulae.brew.sh/formula/gcc) — i.e., the GNU Compiler Collection — before attempting to install RSiena from source.
+Also, see the list of loaded packages at the very beginning of the R scripts for other short notes on dependencies that you may need to address.

 For the unfamiliar, the groundhog package is a fabulous innovation that is designed to make package installation in the name of reproducible research very, very easy.
 Specifically, it uses the CRAN/MRAN database and date-based version control to load the packages necessary for a given set of analyses, as well as their dependencies.
 Please see the first 50-ish lines of the R scripts for details.
 Versions of RSiena are inconsistently pushed to CRAN/MRAN and thus RSiena will need to be installed from source using the file we have included on the repository.